iTKunst/dts/base/cmd/README.md

 # Docker Templating System (DTS)
 Designed to simplify the process of creating and running containers

-## base_global
+## base/cmd

-Submodule for GLOBAL Configuration and environment files.
+Submodule for all script commands

 ### Changes should only be made here when adding or upgrading templates.